kaytiemoyer/Comparing-the-Species-Report-data-of-National-Parks-using-Visual-Analysis-with-Python/README.md

 - Figure 5; Relationship of National Park Acreage to Species Reports
 - Figure 6; Relationship of National Park Acreage to the State location
 - Figure 7; Relationship of the number of Species Reports to the State location
-- Figure 8; Locations of National Parks in the United States
+- Figure 8; Locations of National Parks in the United States.
+To view, go [here](https://kaytiemoyer.github.io/Comparing-the-Species-Report-data-of-National-Parks-using-Visual-Analysis-with-Python/Figure%208.html)
-- Figure 9; Number of Species Reports separated by State
+- Figure 9; Number of Species Reports separated by State.
+To view, go [here](https://kaytiemoyer.github.io/Comparing-the-Species-Report-data-of-National-Parks-using-Visual-Analysis-with-Python/Figure%209.html)